djraval/Modal-Scripts/modal-dev-ref/docs/guide/modal-1-0-migration.md

 of the object by calling its `.hydrate()` method.
 There may be other subtle consequences, such as errors being rasied at a different location if no object exists with the given name.

+## Removing support for custom Cls constructors

+_Introduced in: v0.74.0_

+Classes decorated with `App.cls` are no longer allowed to have a custom constructor (`__init__` method).
+Instead, class parameterization should be exposed using dataclass-style `modal.parameter` annotations:

+    # Old way (deprecated)
+    @app.cls()
+    class MyCls:
+        def __init__(self, name: str = "Bert"):
+            self.name = name

+    # New way
+    @app.cls()
+    class MyCls:
+        name: str = modal.parameter(default="Bert")

+Copy

+Modal will provide a synthetic constructor for classes that use `modal.parameter`.
+Arguments to the synthetic constructor must be passed using keywords, so you may need to update your calling code as well:

+    obj = MyCls(name="Bert")  # name= is now required

+Copy

+We’re making this change to address some persistent confusion about when constructors execute for remote calls and what operations are allowed to run in them.
+If your custom constructor performs any setup logic beyond storing the parameter values, you should move it to a method decorated with `@modal.enter()`.

+Additionally, we’re reducing the types that we support as class parameters to a small number of primitives (`str`, `int`, `bool`, and `bytes`).

+Limiting class parameterization to primitive types will also allow us to provide better observability over parameterized class instances in the web dashboard, CLI, and other contexts where it is not possible to represent arbitrary Python objects.

+If you need to parameterize classes across more complex types, you can implement your own serialization logic, e.g. using strings as the wire format:

+    @app.cls()
+    class MyCls:
+        param_str: str = modal.parameter()

+        @modal.enter()
+        def deserialize_parameters(self):
+            self.param_obj = SomeComplexType.from_str(self.param_str)

+Copy

+We recommend adopting interpretable constructor arguments (i.e., prefer meaningful strings over pickled bytes) so that you will be able to get the most benefit from future improvements to parameterized class observability.

 ## Simplifying Cls lookup patterns